Learn. Volunteer. Connect.

 Name: SID PRABHAKAR

-Bio: Sid is pursuing an MBA at NYU Stern, specializing in Real Estate Finance and Entrepreneurship.
+Bio: Sid is a recent MBA graduate from NYU Stern, specializing in Real Estate Finance and Entrepreneurship.
 Prior to Stern, he worked at Deutsche Bank, where he was responsible for underwriting, closing, and monitoring various community development construction loans, lines of credit, and equity investments.
 He holds a BA in Economics from the University of New Hampshire.

 Name: BLANCA RAMIREZ